apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 For all these reasons, we needed an open-source platform to manage our real-time jobs, and we also needed to refactor to unify the development mode and language and centralize project management.

-The first encounter with StreamPark basically confirmed our choice.
+The first encounter with Apache StreamPark basically confirmed our choice.
 We quickly deployed and installed according to the official documentation, performed some operations after setting up, and were greeted with a user-friendly interface.
-StreamPark's support for multiple versions of Flink, permission management, job monitoring, and other series of functions already met our needs well.
+Apache StreamPark's support for multiple versions of Flink, permission management, job monitoring, and other series of functions already met our needs well.
 Further understanding revealed that its community is also very active.
-We have witnessed the process of StreamPark's feature completion since version 1.1.0.
+We have witnessed the process of Apache StreamPark's feature completion since version 1.1.0.
 The development team is very ambitious, and we believe they will continue to improve.

 ## 2 Development of Flink SQL Jobs

 The Flink SQL development mode has brought great convenience.
 For some simple metric developments, it is possible to complete them with just a few SQL statements, without the need to write a single line of code.
 Flink SQL has facilitated the development work for many colleagues, especially since writing code can be somewhat difficult for those who work on warehouses.

-To add a new task, you open the task addition interface of StreamPark, where the default Development Mode is Flink SQL mode.
+To add a new task, you open the task addition interface of Apache StreamPark, where the default Development Mode is Flink SQL mode.
 You can write the SQL logic directly in the Flink SQL section.

 For the Flink SQL part, you can progressively write the logic SQL following the Flink official website's documentation.
 Generally, for our company, it consists of three parts: the Source connection, intermediate logic processing, and finally the Sink.
 Essentially, the Source is consuming data from Kafka, the logic layer will involve MySQL for dimension table queries, and the Sink part is mostly Elasticsearch, Redis, or MySQL.